-The fire burned through each of the ship’s three decks, destroying all the building work structures and tools onboard.
+The fire extensively damaged all three decks of the ship, destroying building structures and tools on board.